Food for Thought

 Food for Thought offers interfaith and community thought-provoking presentations consistent with Mecklenburg Ministries’ mission.

 Presentations are 12:00-1:00 p.m. at Covenant Presbyterian Church (1000 East Morehead Street) on the third Thursday of every month September-May.
 Admission is free.
 Registration is appreciated.
-Lunch is available for purchase on-site for $7 and includes soup, salad, entree, dessert, and beverage.
+Lunch is available for purchase on-site via cash or check for $7 and includes soup, salad, entree, dessert, and beverage.

 2013-2014 Program Schedule

 April 17, 2014

 Mindfulness – Resting in Body, Mind and Spirit

 As spiritual being in this fast paced world, we seek ways to pause and deepen our connection with our faith, our relationships, and our own hearts.
 Learn how mindfulness meditation offers this pause and enriches our capacity to be more compassionate and less stressed in our day-to-day lives.